 Triple Cats Cycle: Nu, the extremely knowledgeable Thai owner of this amazing bike shop, is probably the best in Chiang Mai for maintenance and sorting out your cycle touring bike and bespoke wheels.

 6.OUTDOOR & CAMPING STORES

-Unfortunately the city doesn’t have a triving camping/outdoor scene and we found only a decent store at the Chiang Mai Archery centre.
-They sell MSR tents, Thermarest mattresses, Fjallaraven, Leathermans, a few sleeping bags and good camping stoves.
+Unfortunately, the city doesn’t have a thriving camping/outdoor scene and we found only a decent store at the Chiang Mai Archery center.
+They sell MSR tents, Thermarest mattresses, Fjallaraven, Leathermans, a few sleeping bags, and good camping stoves.
 The store doesn’t seem to have a name but here’s the location.

-At the Central Festival shopping centre, you’ll find a North Face shop, a Keen shoes shop, and Sports World – with cheaper outdoor gear and clothing.
+At the Central Festival shopping center, you’ll find a North Face shop, a Keen shoe shop, and Sports World – with cheaper outdoor gear and clothing.